core-wg/resource-directory/draft-ietf-core-resource-directory.md

     length of this parameter is 63 bytes.
 When this parameter is not present, the RD MAY associate the endpoint with a configured default sector or leave it empty.

-    As with then endpoint name, this parameter is not set when one is set in the security context.
+    The endpoint name and sector name are not set when one or both are set in an accompanying authorization token.

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.